denisacostaq/StyleCode/index.md

 Integer Types
 -------------

-Of the built-in C++ integer types, the only one used is `int`.
-If a program needs a variable of a different size, use a precise-width integer type from `<stdint.h>`, such as `int16_t`.
+Use a precise-width integer type from `<cstdint>`, such as `std::int_32`, `std::int16_t`, ...
 If your variable represents a value that could ever be greater than or equal to 2^31 (2GiB), use a 64-bit type such as `int64_t`.
 Keep in mind that even if your value won't ever be too large for an int, it may be used in intermediate calculations which may require a larger type.
 When in doubt, choose a larger type.

 **Definition:**